eigenvivek/Virtual-Pyano/README.md

 # Virtual-Pyano
-I attempt to build a virtual piano using Python and a Leap Motion Controller!
-Watch me fail miserably!

 Current capabilities:
 As of January 18, 2017, the program tracks the 1-dimensional motion of the index finger (on either hand) and maps the x-position to a note in the C major pentatonic scale.